leonardosabino/go-hexagonal-architecture/README.md

 This service is a template for hexagonal architecture in GO.

-## Architecture
-The project is built as follows:

 ## Folders Structure

 This repository contains three main folders: `cmd`, `build` and `internal`.